tmsMedcom/GitHubPagesTest/docs/documentation/HospitalNotification.md

-# Introduction to HospitalNotification IG
+# Introduction to HospitalNotification Implementation Guide

 This page aims to give a non-technical introduction to the acutal content of the standard.